PhenoApps/Field-Book/docs/source/storage.rst

 Storage Location Definer
 ------------------------

-After installing and opening the app, you will be asked to define a 'Storage location' on the device.
+After installing and opening the app, you will be asked to create a new folder and define it as the **Storage location** on the device where files will be written.
 In Field Book this step is required.
-The selected 'Storage location' can be changed in the :doc:`/settings-general`.
+The selected 'Storage location' can be changed in the |settings| :doc:`/settings-general`.

 .. figure:: /_static/images/storage_definer_framed.png
    :width: 40%